dyakonoff/cuba-validation/README.md

 [Top](#content)

-## Validation with JPA annotations
+## Bean validation

-Let's start the review of validation methods with the simplest one that we have in our toolbox: JPA constraints.
+Let's start the review of validation methods with the simplest ones that we have in our toolbox: bean validations.
 Annotation-based validators provide uniform approach to data checking on the middleware, [GUI](https://doc.cuba-platform.com/manual-6.9/gui_framework.html) and [universal REST services](https://doc.cuba-platform.com/manual-6.9/rest_api_v2.html).
 They are based on the JSR 349 - Bean Validation 1.1 and its reference implementation: [Hibernate Validator](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/?v=5.3).

 [Documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation.html) says that this mechanism allows users to set limitations on entity fields, getters and classes.
 Most of the annotations are available from [`javax.validation.constraints` namespace](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html), although couple of them come from `javax.persistence`, `javax.validation` and `org.hibernate.validator.constraints`.